All you need to know about off the plan contracts.

 Considering buying a property off the plan?
 Read on to find out what you need to know if you're thinking about buying off the plan in 2021.

 When you buy 'off the plan', it means the property you're buying is not built yet.
 Typically, you'll only have to pay the deposit upfront, then the balance of the purchase price once the property is completed.
 Because an off the plan purchase is a new build home, you may qualify for stamp duty exemptions or first home owner concessions, depending on your circumstances.
 (Check your state or territory's rules online).

 What are the risks?

 Lenders may offer conditional approval for off-the plan purchases, but they won't lend you the funds until they have performed a valuation of the property upon completion.
-In 2018, many buyers were caught out because their off-the-plan property was valued at less than the contracted purchase price and the lender would not lend the amount required to complete the sale.
-This meant the clients needed to contribute more than they originally had budgeted and in some instances these were funds they simply did not have.
+Should your completed off-the-plan property be valued at less than the contracted purchase price a lender may not lend the amount required to complete the sale.
+This may mean clients need to contribute more than they originally had budgeted (and in some instances these may funds they simply do not have).

 There may also be other risks with purchasing an off the plan property, including:

 - The final product may differ from your expectations.

 - There may be delays or the development may not proceed.
 Your deposit should be refunded if this happens, but in the meantime, your money will have been tied up.

 - If the developer holds on to your deposit (rather than putting it in a trust account), your money may be at risk if the developer goes bankrupt.

 Terminating an off-the plan contract can be tricky, but there may be grounds to do so.
 For example, if the vendor has engaged in misleading conduct or the developer doesn't complete construction before the sunset date, you may be able to terminate the contract.